horowitz-lab/using_trackpy/README.md

 ### MSD_standard_deviation.ipynb
 This notebook explores the standard deviation in the ensemble mean square displacement.
+It's a deep dive into how iMSD becomes eMSD, and I calculate the standard deviation of the iMSD, which can serve as an uncertainty for the eMSD.

 ### backgrounding_color_avi_movie_examples.ipynb
 This notebook shows some examples of how to work with a color avi file in python.
 If you run into errors opening an avi file using pims, make sure to run the setup script, available at https://github.com/vivarose/setup_script.